sohailc/pysweep2.0/README.md

 )
 ```

-Where we define "gate_values" as
+If the second argument of the sweep object is not an iterable or a list, it is assumed that it is a callable with arguments "station", "namespace".
+In the above example we could define "gate_values" as follows.

 ```python
 def gate_values(station, namespace):